On Pareto-Optimal Estimation-Information Performance Limits of MIMO Integrated Sensing and Communications Systems: Introduction

 \subsection{Organization}

-The ISAC system model and SAC performance metrics are introduced and defined in Section \ref{sec:model}.
-The main theoretical results for characterizing the MMSE-Rate region are presented in Section \ref{sec:results}, including the characterization and identification of the MMSE-Rate limit in Sections \ref{sec:results_limit_identify}\&\ref{sec:results_limit_compute}, the study of the SAC optimum-achieving strategies in Section \ref{sec:results_SAC}, and a novel ISAC signaling strategy when SAC channels coincide in Section \ref{sec:discussion_non-coherent}.
-While their corresponding derivations and proofs are in Appendixes.
+The ISAC system model and performance metrics are introduced and defined in Section \ref{sec:model}.
+The main theoretical results for characterizing the MMSE-Rate region are presented in Section \ref{sec:results}.
+They include the characterization and identification of the MMSE-Rate limit in Sections \ref{sec:results_limit_identify} and \ref{sec:results_limit_compute}, respectively, and the investigation of the sensing and communication optimal points in Section \ref{sec:results_SAC}.
+While corresponding derivations and proofs are in Appendixes.
 Numerical results are presented in Section \ref{sec:numerical}.
 Finally, this paper is concluded in Section \ref{sec:conclusion}.